 (For specific advice and information, be sure the source of your information is current.
 Remember

-that any site on the Worldwide Web might contain information that is out of date.
+that any site on the Web might contain information that is out of date.
 And if you feel

 Started as a suburban New York City radio copywriter.
 Learned a lot about honing my words, things like production, comic

 timing, writing to length, and pitching an ad idea to the client, but darn little about actually